abhinavraj23/xrides-service/README.md

 ## Scaling

-This service can be scaled using [Kubernetes](https://kubernetes.io/), the dockerized image can be deploy as a pod in kubernetes and further the pods can be scaled using [Horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) which can be used in combination with a [cluster autoscaler](https://github.com/kubernetes/autoscaler) in order to achieve an infinite scaling of this service, i.e add more and more nodes to the cluster will automatically scale the service as per the requirement.
+This service can be scaled using [Kubernetes](https://kubernetes.io/), the dockerized image can be deploy as a pod in kubernetes and further the pods can be scaled using [Horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) which can be used in combination with a [cluster autoscaler](https://github.com/kubernetes/autoscaler) in order to achieve an infinite scaling of this service, i.e adding more and more nodes to the cluster will automatically scale the service as per the requirement.

 ## Todos